lhao03/lhao03.github.io/index.markdown

 description: Hi, I'm Lucy!
 I'm a chemistry nerd and filter and map enthusiast studying Computer Science and Chemistry at the University of British Columbia.
 ---

 I'm a chemistry nerd and functional/[language orientated programming enthusiast](https://cacm.acm.org/magazines/2018/3/225475-a-programmable-programming-language/fulltext) at the [University of British Columbia](https://www.ubc.ca/).
 I enjoy learning about how and why things work, especially pertaining to chemical biology, drugs, operating systems, compilers, and programming language theory.
 I also enjoy [reading](/papers) about computing history, the impact of technological systems on society and computer science education.
 Oh and I hate JavaScript.
-I not too fond of C either, but I'm willing to use C.
+I not too fond of C either, but I'm willing to use C. I believe someone's choice in [software is a reflection of their values](https://podcasts.apple.com/ca/podcast/corecursive-coding-stories/id1330329512?i=1000426047619).

 ## Posts
 $partial("templates/post-list.html")$